Discrete automorphism groups of convex cones of finite type: The Stabilizer of a Face

 The set of $\xi \in C^*$ which vanish on $F$ is an exposed face of $C^*$ which contains $F^\d$.
 Any such $\xi $ can be regarded as a linear form on $V/V_F$ which is nonnegative on $\pi_FC$.
 Since $\pi_FC$ is invariant under translations in $T_F$, it follows that $\xi$ vanishes on $V^F$.
 So $\xi$ is in the linear span of $F^\d$.
 The latter intersects $C^*$ in the closure of $F^\d$, and thus the corollary follows. \end{proof}

-\begin{lemma} The unipotent elements in $Z_\G(F,F^\d)$ form a normal subgroup of finite index. \end{lemma}
+\begin{lemma} The unipotent elements in $Z_\G(F\times F^\d)$ form a normal subgroup $U_\G (F)$ of finite index. \end{lemma}

-\begin{proof} We claim that it suffices to prove that every eigen value of every $\gamma\in Z_\G(F,F^\d)$ has absolute value one.
-For then the characteristic polynomial of $\gamma$ has integral coefficients, and all its roots lie on the unit circle.
-This implies that this polynomial is a product of cyclotomic polynomials.
-Since there are only finitely many such polynomials of given degree, it follows that the set of eigen values of elements of $Z_\G(F,F^\d)$ is finite.
-Now choose a strictly increasing (Jordan-H\"older) filtration $0=W_0\subset W_1\subset \ldots \subset V(\CC)$ invariant under $Z_\G(F,F^\d)$ such that the image $G_i$ of $Z_\G(F,F^\d)$ in $GL(W_i/W_{i-1})$ is irreducible.
-Clearly, the set of traces of elements of $G_i$ is finite and a well-known fact of representation theory (see for instance, \cite{curtisreiner}, proof of Burnside's theorem (36.1)) then implies that $G_i$ is finite.
-Hence the group of $\gamma\in Z_\G(F,F^\d)$ that act trivially on the quotients $G_i/G_{i-1}$ is of finite index in $\Gamma$ and coincides with the set of its unipotent elements.
-(This argument was pointed out to me by O. Gabber.)
+\begin{proof} We first prove that the characteristic polynomial of any $\gamma\in Z_\G(F\times F^\d)$ is a product of cyclotomic polynomials.
+This suffices: since there are only finitely many such polynomials of given degree, it follows that the set of eigenvalues of elements of $Z_\G(F\times F^\d)$ is finite.
+Now choose a strictly increasing (Jordan-H\"older) filtration $0=W_0\subset W_1\subset \ldots \subset V(\CC)$ invariant under $Z_\G(F\times F^\d)$ such that the image $G_i$ of $Z_\G(F\times F^\d)$ in $GL(W_i/W_{i-1})$ is irreducible.
+Clearly, the set of traces of elements of $G_i$ is finite and a well-known fact of representation theory (see for instance \cite{curtisreiner}, proof of Burnside's theorem (36.1)) then implies that $G_i$ is finite.
+Hence the group of $\gamma\in Z_\G(F\times F^\d)$ that act trivially on the quotients $G_i/G_{i-1}$ is of finite index in $\Gamma$ and coincides with the set of its unipotent elements.
+(This argument was pointed out to me by O.~Gabber.)

-So it remains to prove that every eigenvalue of $\gamma\in Z_\G(F,F^\d)$ has absolute value one.
-Suppose this is not so: let $m>1$ the maximal absolute value that occurs and denote by $W$ the corresponding eigen space of $\gamma$ in $V^*$.
-Since $\gamma$ acts trivially on $F$, we have $W\subset \ann(F)$.
-Now choose a half line in $C^*$ which is not contained in a proper eigen space of $\gamma$.
-Then the translates of this half line under the positive powers of $\gamma$ have a limiting half line contained in $W\cap C^*$, and hence contained in $\ann(F)\cap C^*$.
-According to Corollary \ref{cor:Fdagger}, this last intersection equals the closure of $F^\d$ in $V^*$.
-So $W\cap F^\d \not= \{0\}$.
-But this is impossible as $\gamma$ leaves $F^\d$ pointwise fixed. \end{proof}
+The characteristic polynomial of $\g\in Z_\G(F\times F^\d)$ has integral coefficients and so will be a product of cyclotomic polynomials once we show that every eigenvalue of $\gamma$ has absolute value one.
+Suppose this is not so: let $m>1$ the maximal absolute value that occurs and denote by $W$ the corresponding eigenspace of $\gamma$ in $V$.
+Since $\gamma$ acts trivially on $V/V^F$, we have $W\subset V^F$.
+Now choose a half line in $C$ which is not contained in a proper eigenspace of $\gamma$.
+Then the translates of this half line under the positive powers of $\gamma$ have a limiting half line contained in $W\cap \bar C$, and hence contained in $V^F\cap \bar C$.
+According to Corollary \ref{cor:Fdagger}, this last intersection equals the closure of $F$ in $V$.
+So $W\cap V_F \not= \{0\}$.
+But this is impossible as $\gamma$ leaves $V_F$ pointwise fixed. \end{proof}